 Brandon Schnur is a ceramic artist originally from Grand Rapids, Michigan.
 He started his art career with drawing and oil painting, but has received his BFA in ceramics in Kansas City, Missouri at the Kansas City Art Institute.
 He completed his MFA in ceramics at West Virginia University in 2018.
 He has had the opportunity to participate in a residency in Kecskemet, Hungary at the International Ceramics Studio and has exhibited his work throughout the United States and China.

-David has been part of our gallery and front office staff since 2014.
+David has been part of our gallery and front office staff since 2014, and transitioned into the Education Manager role in 2019.
 He received his BFA with a concentration in mixed media from The New York State College of Ceramics at Alfred University.
 After returning to his hometown of White Plains, NY he began working with the White Plains Outdoor Arts Festival, putting together an exhibition for the festival's 50 year anniversary.
 He is now a council member and head of the Emerging Artists Committee.
 As a mixed media sculptor, he creates creatures that combine his passion for myths and fables with animal physiology and humor.
 He exhibits his fantastical creature sculptures in shows and conventions throughout the northeast, including New York Comic Con.

 Sales & Program Associate